JacksJohn/cucumberJava/README.md

           i.
 Navigate to src/test/java -> runner Package ii.
 Right Cick and Run "TestRunner.java" as junit test

+  Note:
+  1. Edgedriver has been used for this test.
-  Note: HTML/Junit reports are generated from the test run (can be viewed under folder 'target')
+  2. HTML/Junit reports are generated from the test run (can be viewed under folder 'target')